MobileEssentials/MSBuilder/src/NuGet/GetLatestVersion/GetLatestVersion/Readme.txt

 ﻿MSBuilder: NuGet Package GetLatestVersion
 =========================================

-This NuGet package provides the GetLatestVersion inline task, which allows easy retrieval of the latest published version of a NuGet package on nuget.org given its package Id, as well as easily accessing all its SemVer components.
+This NuGet package provides the GetLatestVersion task, which allows easy retrieval of the latest published version of a NuGet package on nuget.org given its package Id, as well as easily accessing all its SemVer components.